torvalds/linux/Documentation/hwmon/pmbus-core.rst

 Execute PMBus "Clear Fault" command on all chip pages.
 This function calls the device specific write_byte function if defined.
-Therefore, it must _not_ be called from that function.
+Therefore, it must _analt_ be called from that function.

 ::